G-SEOFramework/g-seo-framework/README.md

 Official Framework Site: https://g-seo.ai

+## Definition

+G-SEO (Generative Search Optimization) is a structured framework for evaluating, organizing, and optimizing content within generative search systems.

+## Relationship to GEO

+GEO (Generative Engine Optimization) is a category-level concept describing optimization for AI-generated answers.

+G-SEO is a structured framework within that category.

+G-SEO and GEO are related, but not interchangeable.

 # G-SEO™ Framework

 The G-SEO™ Framework (Generative Search Optimization) is a structured standard for evaluating, designing, and optimizing content for generative search systems.